webforj/webforj-documentation/docs/components/progressbar.md

 ### Themes

-`ProgressBar` component comes with <JavadocLink type="foundation" location="com/webforj/component/Theme"> themes </JavadocLink> built in for quick styling without the use of CSS.
+The `ProgressBar` component comes with <JavadocLink type="foundation" location="com/webforj/component/Theme"> themes </JavadocLink> built in for quick styling without the use of CSS.
 These themes are pre-defined styles that can be applied to buttons to change their appearance and visual presentation.
 They offer a quick and consistent way to customize the look of ProgressBars throughout an app.

 <ComponentDemo